hgreen777/Algorithm-Visualiser/README.md

 - The green button will stop the algorithm if an algorithm is in progress.
 - If no algorithm is in process, it will be reset (ie re-shuffled and sort started again from beginning)
 - Ensure if algorithm requires a sorted algorithm, this option is set to "True" else this could break the program.
+- NOTE: DO NOT tab out when doing merge sort - program liable to crashing.

 Algorithms that require a sorted array:
 - Binary Search